garrettheath4/docker-insync/README.md

 -------

 Docker image for synchronizing files with Google Drive using [Insync].
-Insync is a Google Drive synchronization client that works well on linux.
+Insync is a Google Drive synchronization client that works well on Linux.
 You need to buy a licence to use Insync.